 1. Media containing PPM™ may be dispensed outside the laminar flow hood (LFH) exposed to the ambient air.
 The plates should be covered soon after agar solidification.
-In the event that media dispensing is done by a pump, we recommend passing autoclaved hot water through the hoses prior to and after media dispensing.
+In the event a pump dispenses the media, we recommend passing autoclaved hot water through the hoses before and after dispensing media.

 2. Heat sensitive or heat stable liquid media containing PPM™ does not need to be filter sterilized or autoclaved provided that it will be stored in sterile containers and that the stock solutions are not contaminated.
 In rich media containing 200 mg/liter or more of amino acids or proteins, it is recommended to filter the media with the PPM™.

 3. Working in the LFH the utensils (forceps or scalpels) do not need to be flamed.
 They may be periodically dipped in 70% alcohol.
 The LFH does not need to be certified and the work can also be done outside the LFH on a clean surface for a period not exceeding 2 - 3 hours.

 4. PPM™ comes in an acidic liquid solution (pH 3.8) and should be stored at 4ºC.
 The recommended dose is 0.5 - 2.0 ml of PPM™ per liter of medium.
 Higher doses are required to treat endogenous contamination or to obtain Agro-bacteria free plant material.